Fellowship in Cardiovascular and Thoracic Surgery at Hofstra Northwell School of Medicine

 - Chief of Division - Adult Cardiac Surgery of Cardiovascular and Thoracic Surgery, North Shore University Hospital

-- Associate Professor, Hofstra Northwell School of Medicine
+- Associate Professor, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 - view full profile

 - Chief of Division of Cardiovascular and Thoracic Surgery - Adult Cardiac Surgery, Long Island Jewish Medical Center